charlieschwabacher/gestalt/notes.md

 TODO:
   - DO NOT need type in joins / indices because ids are globally unique
-  - Required fields should NOT effect which side of a relationship gets a foreign key (they do now in one to one relationships)
   - allow sorting of connections on multiple columns
   - allow filtering connections
   - better batching on connections